ToruOkadaOi/smartagri_researchproject/README.txt

 #README

-Script.py is the project specific code used for initial data procesing in QGIS.
+Script.py is the project specific code used for initial data procesing in QGIS

 Generic code given alongside.
 Additional code for geo coding and reverse geo coding